odradev/awesome-zero-knowledge/README.md

 * [Helium: Scalable MPC among Lightweight Participants and under Churn](https://eprint.iacr.org/2024/194.pdf) - academic text by Christian Mouchet, Sylvain Chatel, Apostolos Pyrgelis and Carmela Troncoso from February 2024.
 * [General Adversary Structures in Byzantine Agreement and Multi-Party Computation with Active and Omission Corruption](https://eprint.iacr.org/2024/209.pdf) - academic text by Konstantinos Brazitikos and Vassilis Zikas from February 2024.
 * [Application-Aware Approximate Homomorphic Encryption: Configuring FHE for Practical Use](https://eprint.iacr.org/2024/203.pdf) - academic text by Andreea Alexandru, Ahmad Al Badawi, Daniele Micciancio and Yuriy Polyakov  from February 2024.
+* [A New Approach for Non-Interactive Zero-Knowledge from Learning with Errors](https://eprint.iacr.org/2024/340.pdf) - academic text by Brent Waters from February 2024.

 ### Projects
 Projects that are using ZK-technology.